-Every great franchise company has one thing in common – a crystal clear vision that everyone in the entire organization shares.
-However, as a franchisee, you should also have your own vision.
-It’s easy to “hitch your wagon” to the brand’s vision, but you may end up frustrated and disengaged a few years down the road.
+Every great franchise company has one thing in common—a crystal clear vision plan that everyone in the entire organization shares.
+However, as a potential franchise owner, you should also have your own franchise vision plan.
+It’s easy to “hitch your wagon” to a brand’s vision, but it’s important to understand how aligned you may be through some vision planning of your own.

-When you look at the top-performing franchisees within any system, it is not a shared vision, prior work experience, specialized skills, or personality that sets them apart – but a clear, personalized vision for their own business and where they want their business to take them.
+When you look at the top-performing franchisees within any system, it is not a shared vision, prior work experience, specialized skills, or personality that sets them apart–but a clear, personalized vision plan for their own business and where they want their business to take them.

 Different from a business plan, which focuses on the specifics of getting a business from point A to point B, a vision plan is a higher-level description of what the business will look like, feel like, and act like in the future.

 Business plans focus on the day-to-day, whereas a vision plan provides the big-picture details of what the business owner hopes to achieve.
 While both plans are important, having a longer-term vision plan in place will guide the shorter-term business plan and help ensure both plans are successful.